domranieri/echo-bot/README.md

 ### 4. Install Node.js
 Download and install from https://nodejs.org
-This is required by yt-dlp to solve YouTube's JavaScript challenges.
+This is required by yt-dlp to solve YouTube's JavaScript challenges

 ### 5. Install FFmpeg
-Download from https://ffmpeg.org and add it to your system PATH.
+Download from https://ffmpeg.org and add it to your system PATH

 ### 6. Set up Discord bot
 - Go to https://discord.com/developers/applications